Champion-22/Advanced-DSO-Finder/README.md

     * Maximum *continuous* duration (in hours) the object is above the minimum altitude during the observation window.
 * **Interactive Graphs:**
     * **Graph Type Selector:** Choose between two graph types globally for all displayed graphs.
     * **Sky Path Graph (Az/Alt):** Displays the object's path across the sky (Azimuth vs. Altitude) during the observation window.
-Points are colored by Azimuth, and hourly time markers are shown.
+Points are colored by time progression.
+Includes Min/Max altitude limit circles.
     * **Altitude/Time Graph:** Displays the object's altitude over time during the observation window.
+Points are colored by Azimuth.
+Includes Min/Max altitude limit lines.
-    * Graphs are available for each object in the results list and for custom targets.
+    * Graphs are available for each object in the results list (displayed within the object's expander) and for custom targets.
 * **Custom Target Graph:** Input custom RA/Dec coordinates (and an optional name) to generate a visibility graph for any object, using the current location, time, and filter settings.
 * **CSV Export:** Download the filtered and sorted results list (including constellation and visibility duration) as a CSV file (semicolon-separated, UTF-8).
+Uses comma (`,`) as decimal separator for German language, period (`.`) otherwise.
 * **Multilingual:** Interface available in English, German, and French.
 * **Modern Dark Theme:** Uses a custom dark theme for better viewing comfort.